lejouni/coverity-buildless-analysis/README.md

 | cov_output | ${{env.cov_output}} | Output file with full path and if output format is html then this must the folder where html will be created |

 ## Dependencies
-This action is using [lejouni/coverity-sarif-formatter](https://github.com/lejouni/coverity-sarif-formatter) action to create sarif format output, if that is requested.
+- This action is using [lejouni/coverity-sarif-formatter](https://github.com/lejouni/coverity-sarif-formatter) action to create sarif format output, if that is requested.
+- This action is using [lejouni/coverity-commit-checker](https://github.com/lejouni/coverity-commit-checker) action to check is Coverity Connect commit needed or not.

 ## Usage examples
 Run the Coverity full buildless analysis with source mode.